AFB Recognition Courses

 - Latest 2018 Revised Edition: – cost: $39.95 (plus postage costs $7.50)

 Most courses run from 9am – to approx. 3pm.
 There is a break for lunch then completion of the course and test in the afternoon.
 Tea & coffee will be provided but applicants must bring their own lunch and any drinks they will require for the day.
 To register for the courses, please complete the application form at the bottom of this website and immediately make your payment to the bank details listed to secure your place.
 You will receive a receipt of your payment which will secure your place on this course as well as outline some tips to help prepare for the test.

 Courses cost $100 per person are limited to 25 paid participants – the course will be listed as full once this has been reached.

-Should beekeepers who fall outside of the regions mentioned require a course(s) we are more than willing, given there is reasonable support, we will do our best to organise additional courses.
-Please email Janette Gwilliam at email@example.com with your location details.
+Should beekeepers who fall outside of the regions mentioned require a course(s), given there is reasonable support, we will do our best to organise additional courses.
+Please email Janette Gwilliam at firstname.lastname@example.org with your location details.

 Please complete the registration form to submit your application.